OpenSPP/documentation/_sources/howto/developer_guides/custom_entitlement.md.txt

 - Knowledge of Python, Odoo, XML, Xpaths.
 - To set up OpenSPP for development, please refer to the [Developer Guide](https://docs.openspp.org/howto/developer_guides/development_setup.html).

-## If the Area module is not installed
+## If the Programs module is not installed

 - Log into OpenSPP with administrative rights.
 - Access the “Apps” menu from the dashboard to manage OpenSPP modules.